robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

     plotter.addLayer(clus)
 ```

-I’ve also included a fourth layer, “orig_data”, to house the original data-disc prior to any rotations.
-But before we can start populating rot1, rot2, and rot3 with data, we need a figure window and some axes over which our layers will be displayed. _pca/_disc_ provides a convenient function, _setupDisplay()_, which accepts a couple lists of strings (i.e., rot_layers and rot_styles) and arranges a figure with three subplots:
+I’ve also included a fourth layer, `orig_data`, to house the original data-disc prior to any rotations.
+But before we can start populating _rot1_, _rot2_, and _rot3_ with data, we need a figure window and some axes over which our layers will be displayed. `pca_disc` provides a convenient function, `setupDisplay()`, which accepts a couple lists of strings (i.e., `rot_layers` and `rot_styles`) and arranges a figure with three subplots:

 ```python
 plotter.arrangeFig([1,3], {